 Grade 3 students at Laviolette School were asked to express their preference for extracurricular activities at the school.
 Each teacher recorded the data for their class in their own way.
 Here are the charts they submitted.

 Distribute a copy of Appendix 4.8 (Laviolette School Survey) to each student and invite them to reorganize the data into one or more charts of their choice.
 Encourage students to interpret the results and make relevant observations.
-Facilitate a class discussion to further interpretation by asking questions such as:
+Facilitate a class discussion to deepen interpretation by asking questions such as:

 • What does the data tell you?